National Strike In France Shuts Down Cities Over Macron's Pension Reform Plans

 Énormément de monde entre République et gare du Nord : syndicats, stands de partis politiques, gilets jaunes, étudiants, anarchistes, pompiers, profs, hospitaliers.....
 Foule très hétérogène #GreveGenerale #greve5decembre pic.twitter.com/cgKz8sGeVR— Guillaume Poingt (@guillaumepoingt) December 5, 2019

 "People are living longer, and there are fewer workers supporting each retiree," Beardsley says on Morning Edition.
 "It needs reforming.
 People know this, but they say his reform is bad and unfair.
-He wants people to work longer — people do not want to have to work longer.
+He wants people to work longer — people do not want to have to work longer."

 France's official retirement age is 62, having risen from 60 in the past decade.
 But the government hopes to install a new universal points-based pension system, which would change how pensions are calculated and effectively give full pension benefits only to workers who retire at age 64.